 As we started earning money from gigs we saved up for new equipment and on several occasions Dawson and I went to London to browse the many music shops.
-On these trips we never did any thing else but browse and try equipment from dawn to dusk
+On these trips we never did any thing else but browse and try equipment from dawn to dusk.

 We were getting better as we practised and we boasted that on a Friday gig, when we were the only group appearing, that we could play from 9.00 pm to 1.00 am without repeating one number.
 Pete was an ardent Rolling Stones fan and he had a pen pal in America from whom he managed to get a copy of the Stones latest release in America that was not yet on sale here.
 It was called Get off of my Cloud.
-We learned it and were playing it in our area as it was released in the UK.
-It: If we had a free night we tried to go and later became number one in the charts.
+We learned it and were playing it later became number one in the charts.
 Our practice room was behind my shop and every Monday evening we practiced together.
 There was always an audience of young locals who never missed our practice evening.
 During one practice there was a knock on the door and in walked Derek Quinn and Roy Crewsdon of Freddie and the Dreamers fame.
 They were staying at the White Hart Hotel and had heard us playing.
 They came regularly to Sedbergh, as they were friends of Pete, the son of the owner of the White Hart Hotel.
-Whenever thev were in Sedbergh they always came to
+Whenever they were in Sedbergh they always came to